Turkish hackers target Russian banking website, mock the Russian SU-24 jet incident.

 In an exclusive conversation with one of the hackers, HackRead was told that,

-“Hacker going with the handles of Whiteweasel, Krypton, the pahtron and Fresh condcuted the attack and took away millions of bank details, ID cards and driving license copies.”
+“Hacker going with the handles of Whiteweasel, Krypton, the pahtron and Fresh condcuted the attack.”

 The targeted bank site is offline since the defacement and redirects customers to the online banking login page with the following message: